 Another option is using the OpenVPN community free servers.
 But if your goal is to use the VPN to bypass ISP throttling and stream content in HD, keep in mind that these servers are not guaranteed to work with your streaming accounts.
 Plus, no one can vouch for their security, meaning that your identity may be exposed to the apps and websites you access.

 To test the protocol, I used ExpressVPN’s manual OpenVPN configuration.
-With the combination of ExpressVPN’s server network and OpenVPN’s robust security features, I could make it work with the streaming platforms in my country.
+With the combination of ExpressVPN’s server network and OpenVPN’s robust security features, it's possible to safely access popular streaming platforms from anywhere.

-Our international team also had no issues with their local streaming libraries, which covered Netflix, Amazon Prime Video, Hulu, Peacock, Disney+, and more.
+Our international team also had no issues streaming Netflix, Amazon Prime Video, Hulu, Peacock, Disney+, and more.
 However, this happened because the VPN we used had good servers.
 In other situations, we may not have been able to make it work with any platforms.

 If you need a reliable way to enjoy streaming platforms securely and in HD, then I recommend you take a look at these VPNs that work with hundreds of streaming services.